-The Company considers that every director who has been elected by the shareholders' meeting has the qualifications, knowledge, and capabilities that are accepted by all, has morals and ethics, and has satisfactorily performed his duties.
-If the shareholders' meeting gives their trust by re-electing the director, the Company respects the rights of the shareholders and therefore has not predetermined the number of consecutive terms of directors or the number of years of being a director for more than 9 years in anyway.
+The Company considers that every director who has been elected by the shareholders' meeting has the qualifications, knowledge, and capabilities that are accepted by all, has morals and ethics and has satisfactorily performed his duties.
+If the shareholders' meeting gives their trust by re-electing the director, the Company respects the rights of the shareholders and therefore has not predetermined the number of consecutive terms of directors or the number of years of being a director for more than 9 years in any way.

-5. Preparation of a succession plan for the top management of the organization

-The Company does not have a succession plan for the top executive of the organization.
+5. Preparation of a succession plan for the top management of the organization The Company has no succession plan for the top executive of the organization.

-2. Details of Attendance and Remuneration Payment of Directors
+2. Details of Attendant and Remuneration Payment of Directors

-As of 31st December 2021, the Company has 11 directors and the Board of Directors has 4 meetings on Y2021 and their attendance are as follows
+As of December 31, 2022, the Company has 11 directors and the Board of Directors has 5 meetings in 2022 their attendance are as follows: